New Orleans Dog Bite Attorney

 Dog Bite Injuries are severe injuries that leave the victim physically injured and potentially emotionally scarred.
 Many dogs are excellent human companions, but there are still many instances of dog bites and attacks each year.
 The Centers for Disease Control and Prevention (CDC) reports that dogs bite an estimated 4.5 million people each year in the U.S. Children are particularly susceptible, but any person may become a victim.

 If a dog bit you or your child, know that you may be entitled to compensation for your damages.
 Most states adhere to one of two legal theories in which a dog bite victim can hold a dog owner liable for damages: negligence and strict liability.
-Cueria Law Firm has many years of experience with handling these cases.
+The New Orleans dog bite attorney at Cueria Law Firm, LLC has many years of experience with handling these cases.

 Negligence and Strict Liability